Retirement Plans

 • SIMPLE IRAs carry a 25% early-withdrawal penalty in the first 2 years of participation, not the usual 10%.

-• 457(b) plans impose no 10% early-withdrawal penalty regardless of age; 401(k) and 403(b) still do before 59.5.
+• Eligible governmental 457(b) distributions generally avoid the 10% early-withdrawal penalty regardless of age; 401(k) and 403(b) still impose it before 59.5.
+Amounts attributable to rollovers that were subject to the additional tax may remain subject to it.

 • A rabbi trust does NOT protect against employer bankruptcy; those assets stay available to the company's general creditors.